 All members of the bee family can be recognised by their dual pair of transparent wings, short, stocky bodies, and stingers.
 Honey bees are small, social insects that reach up to 22 mm.
-Unlike wasps, they have hairy, robust bodies with wide waist.
+Unlike wasps, they have hairy, robust bodies with a wide waist.
 They are coloured in black and yellow stripes, but the yellow is less vivid than the yellow stripes on wasps.

 Honey bee (Genus Apis)

 A slender wasp-like body covered in striped colouring.
 Females have a distinctive barbed stinger.
 A honeybee is more likely to sting you than any other bee in the UK.
 These bees sting when they see you as a threat to their honey and nest, which could be at any time you stand between them and their nest, cast a shadow on it or cause the ground around it to vibrate.